A Software Simulator for Noisy Quantum Circuits: Tests and Examples

 The main achievement of our simulator is the ability to simulate noisy quantum systems, using simple error models.
 In such simulations, the final results are probability distributions over the possible outcomes of the algorithm, and their stability against variations of the error parameters can be explicitly checked.
 The distributions can be easily visualised using various types of plots, and we expect exponential deterioration of the quantum signal with increasing error rates.

 As a straightforward example, we simulated the binary addition algorithm.
-That requires three quantum sub-registers, two for the two numbers and one for the carry bit.
+That requires three quantum sub-registers, two for the two numbers and one for the carry bits.
 We varied the error parameters one at a time, and observed the probability distributions of the final sum.
 (To interpret the results correctly, we needed to invert Qiskit's convention of the least significant bit first and the most significant bit last, to the standard numerical convention of the most significant bit first and the least significant bit last.)
 Our results for the probability of the correct answer, for the addition $110+11=1001$, are shown in Fig.~\ref{err_comp}.
 Although the success probability decreases exponentially in all the cases, we see a wide variation in sensitivity of the calculation to the different types of errors.
-Thermal ($p$) and depolarisation ($d_1$) factors act only at the ends of the program, and produce the smallest errors.
-Rotation angle fluctuations ($r$) in the logic gates give rise to intermediate size errors.
-Decoherence ($f$) and decay ($g$) factors that act throughout the program cause the largest errors, with decay dominating over decoherence.
+Initialisation error parametrised in terms of the thermal factor ($p$), and measurement error parametrised in terms of the depolarisation factor ($d_1$), appear only at the two ends of the simulation, and cause the smallest changes in the results.
+The errors caused by rotation angle fluctuations ($r$) in the logic gates produce intermediate size deviations in the results.
+The errors represented by the decoherence factor ($f$) and the decay factor ($g$) act throughout the simulation, and cause the largest disturbances in the results, with decay dominating over decoherence.
 This pattern, together with the actual error parameter values, gives us an estimate of how accurately we need to control various errors in quantum hardware in order to get meaningful results.
-We also observed that decreasing $p$, $d_1$ and $g$ more or less kept the probability distribution centred around the correct answer, but decreasing $f$ tended to make the distribution flat and decreasing $g$ drove the distribution towards the all-zero state.
+We also observed that decreasing $p$, $d_1$ and $r$ more or less kept the probability distribution centred around the correct answer, but decreasing $f$ tended to make the distribution flat and decreasing $g$ drove the distribution towards the all-zero state.